 All game modes are persistent as long as the console's power is on.
 The levels reset whenever power is cycled.
 The game offers three in-cart save slots, but these only save the player's position, ammo count, security level, and current score.
 All defeated Aliens will have returned, along with all previously-collected ammo.
 This can be worked to the player's advantage, but also encourages finding a safe spot to save before shutting off the console.

-As with most Jaguar games, the cart itself is region-free (with the console having applicable region locks).
-The instruction manual and back of the box info are both printed in English, French, and German.
+As with most Jaguar games, the cart itself is region-free with the console having applicable region locks.
+The instruction manual and back of the box info are printed in English, French, and German.

-was well-received on release, and continues to be considered one of the few "good" games released for the Jaguar system.
+Alien vs Predator was well-received on release, and continues to be considered one of the few "good" games released for the Jaguar system.
 Its almost survival-horror take on the FPS was also fresh for the time.
 Limited supplies, slower foot speeds, and being massively outnumbered all created a shooter more tactical than run-and-gun.
-It was also the first game that let you play as Aliens, Predators, and Marines in the same game (a trend continued by modern AvP titles), and one of the few games that offered three noticeably different characters/experiences on the same cart.
+It was also the first game that allowed the player to control Aliens, Predators, and Marines in the same game - a trend continued by modern AvP titles - and one of the few games that offered three noticeably different characters/experiences on the same cart.

-Due to its popularity (along with some mystique granted by being an exclusive only playable on an unsuccessful console), AvP can be difficult to find.
+Due to its popularity, along with some mystique granted by being an exclusive that was only playable on an unsuccessful console, AvP can be difficult for collectors to find.
 Copies, especially complete ones, are usually fairly expensive on auction sites and specialty stores.